SK-CERT/Taranis-NG/docker/README.md

 ### Individually build the containers

-To build the Docker images individually, you need to clone this repository.
+To build the Docker images individually, you need to clone the source code repository.

 ```bash
 git clone https://github.com/SK-CERT/Taranis-NG.git